CJ-Cepe/daily/DSA.md

     -   ### Time Complexity

-        -   the amount of time the algorithm needs to run relative to the input size
+        -   **The amount of time the algorithm needs to run relative to the input size**

     -   ### Space Complexity

-        -   the amount of memory allocated by the algorithm when run relative to the input size
+        -   **The amount of memory allocated by the algorithm when run relative to the input size**
+        -   When you initialize variables like arrays or strings, your algorithm is allocating memory.
+        -   We never count the space used by the input (_it is bad practice to modify the input_)
+            -   and usually don't count the space used by the output (the answer) unless an interviewer asks us to

     -   ### 3 Normal Cases